floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/03-algorithms.typ

 ==== Graph algorithms

-// TODO
+Another common approach to identify microservice candidates is to use classical algorithms from graph theory.

-#citeauthor(<mazlami_etal_2017>) use Kruskal's algorithm @algorithm_design to isolate microservice candidates.
+For example, #citeauthor(<mazlami_etal_2017>) and #citeauthor(<yang_etal_2022>) use Kruskal's algorithm @algorithm_design to partition the graph into connected clusters.
+Kruskal's algorithm is a greedy algorithm that finds the minimum spanning forest for an undirected weighted graph.

+#citeauthor(<filippone_etal_2023>) apply the Louvain community detection algorithm @blondel_etal_2008 to obtain the granularity of the microservices, and high-cohesive communities of nodes.
+The Louvain method is a greedy optimization algorithm that aims to extract non-overlapping communities from a graph, using the modularity value as optimization target.

 ==== Other algorithms

 // TODO: note about how most algorithms are single- or multi-objective optimization algorithms for graph clustering to find a Pareto-optimal solution
 The authors of #citeauthor(<quattrocchi_etal_2024>) incorporated a linear optimization solver in their tool to identify microservice candidates.

+#citeauthor(<filippone_etal_2023>) use a combinatorial optimization algorithm on the results of the Louvain community detection algorithm to find the optimal combination of microservices.

 // TODO